-Subscribe to the DroneBot Workshop Newsletter and get to choose the content you want me to create for YOU!
+Subscribe to the DroneBot Workshop Newsletter and stay in the loop!

 All of the code from the DroneBot Workshop is Open Source and available on GitHub.

-New videos every week - be sure to subscribe so that you don't miss anything!
+YouTube videos - be sure to subscribe so that you don't miss anything!

 NEW in the Workshop